Magora-Systems-Frontend/mgr-validation/README.md

 ## See also

-Working demo can be found in `demo/`.
+Working demo can be found in `demo/` or [demo](http://magora-systems-frontend.github.io/mgr-validation/).